Export permits for cryptographic items

 Broadbased permits explicitly exclude, in the terms and conditions stated on each permit, exports:

-- As of June 2011, these countries are the following: Afghanistan, Belarus, Burma (Myanmar), Cote d'Ivoire, Cuba, Democratic Republic of the Congo, Eritrea, Guinea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Pakistan, Rwanda, Sierra Leone, Somalia, Sudan, Syria, Zimbabwe.
+- As of July 2015, these countries are the following: Afghanistan, Belarus, Burma (Myanmar), Central African Republic, Cote d'Ivoire, Cuba, Democratic Republic of the Congo, Egypt, Eritrea, Guinea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Pakistan, Russia, Somalia, South Sudan, Sudan, Syria, Tunisia, Ukraine, Yemen and Zimbabwe.

 - for end-use that is directly or indirectly related to research, development or production of chemical, biological or nuclear weapons, or any missile programmes for such weapons;